-While a foam brush can be used with all types of paints and stains, you will need to narrow the selection when it comes to bristle brushes.
+While a foam brush can be used with all types of paints and stains, you will need to narrow the selection when it comes to bristle-type brushes.

 Latex or Water-Based Paint:

-A synthetic bristle brush tend to be the best when the fibers are made from polyester or nylon.
+A synthetic bristle brush tends to be the best when the fibers are made from polyester or nylon.